MogammadShaqeelless16/memeow/blueprint.md

-# Memeow - The Cat Meme Reaction Game
+# Memeow - The Kitty Meme Scenario Game

 ## Overview

-A fun and interactive mobile game where players react to cat memes.
+A fun and interactive mobile game where players drag and drop cat memes to match them with humorous scenarios.

 ## Project Blueprint